-OAuth 2.0 defines a number of grants.
+OAuth 2.0 defines a number of grant types.
 Grants are ways for a client application (in this case, an Alexa skill) to authorize the user and obtain an access token that it can use to authenticate a request to the resource server.
-There are two grant types that apply to Alexa skills: authorization code grant (the vast majority of cases) and implicit grant (limited use).
-The Alexa account linking documentation focuses on the authorization code grant because it is the recommended grant type for security and usability reasons.
+There are two grant types that apply to Alexa skills: the authorization code grant (the vast majority of cases) and the implicit grant (limited use).
+The Alexa account linking documentation focuses on the authorization code grant type because it is the recommended grant type for security and usability reasons.

 Most OAuth servers only provide the ability to authenticate and authorize users in your system.
-However, some skills, like baby activity skills, must proactively interact with the Alexa backend to make updates.
+However, some skills must proactively interact with the Alexa backend to make updates.
 In Alexa, this is achieved by a reciprocal authorization endpoint, which you host to obtain an authorization code from Alexa.

 URIs that account linking uses

 This section describes the URIs that relate to account linking.